KenieB/Project_Pomodoro_Timer/README.md

 2. Use `npm start` to run the application.

 ---
-*\[ App created with reference to Thinkful-owned API as found in /src/utils directory of this project. \]*
+*\[ App created with reference to Thinkful-owned API as found in /src/utils directory of this repository. \]*